karmab/kcli-ztp/docs/index.md

 - Install libvirt requirements as needed by the installer.
 - Install virtualbmc and launch vbmcd daemon.
-- Launch an helper script which registers the vms acting as masters in vbmc.
+- Launch an helper script which registers the vms acting as masters in vbmc with default credentials set to jimi/hendrix (Yeah!)
 - Patch accordingly install-config.yaml.

 After the script is finished, we can verify that our masters are actually defined in vbmc with the following command: